 What can you do?

-Let your school know that you are a Service family so that this can be noted on the January school census (or October for Northern Ireland) and enable the school to claim the Service Pupil Premium.
+In England, let your school know that you are a Service family so that this can be noted on the January school census and enable the school to claim the Service Pupil Premium.
 Click here for examples of best practice.

 If you have any further concerns or questions about SPP, email email@example.com